 Abstract (201 words)

-Ecosystem-based approaches to fisheries management are becoming increasingly popular and account for the effects of ecological and environmental factors on fish stocks in addition to the impact of fishing itself.
-To identify and quantify such bottom-up environmental effects on nine NW Atlantic fish stocks across four species, we employed a tiered statistical modelling approach to link fish stock metrics (i.e., condition, abundance, recruitment) to dominant modes of environmental variability.
+Ecosystem-based approaches to fisheries management are becoming increasingly needed and account for the effects of ecological and environmental factors on fish stocks in addition to the impact of fishing itself.
+To identify and quantify such bottom-up environmental effects on nine NW Atlantic pelagic fish stocks across four species, we employed a tiered statistical modelling approach to link fish stock metrics (i.e., condition, abundance, recruitment) to dominant modes of environmental variability.
 An analysis of optimal models describing these metrics revealed that condition is chiefly dictated by predictors related to phenology and zooplankton community composition, while abundance is modulated by physical factors and zooplankton.
 Models of recruitment featured predictors relating to all aspects of the environment.
 These results are consistent with a strong influence of food quality and quantity on condition and with the influence of suitable habitat (e.g., temperature, prey) on abundance, while successful recruitment is the outcome of a complex combination of biotic and abiotic processes.
-The dominant driver of variability in our models of fish stocks was a long-term shift in the zooplankton community, which represented two important factors in fish ecology – prey abundance and thermal conditions – and demonstrates the key role zooplankton can play as a predictor of fish stocks.
+The dominant driver of variability in our models of pelagic fish stocks was a long-term shift in the zooplankton community, which represented two important factors in fish ecology – prey abundance and thermal conditions – and demonstrates the key role zooplankton can play as a predictor of fish stocks dynamics and productivity.

 Introduction